Eucharist: ‘just a symbol’ or what exactly?

 You will find it in well-known studies of which the most influential for me have been: Gregory Dix (The Shape of the Liturgy, 1945); F.C.N.
 Hicks (The Fulness of Sacrifice, 1930); Alexander Schmemann (For the Life of the World, 1963; Eucharist, 1987); Edward Kilmartin (History of the Eucharist in the Latin West, 1998); Louis Bouyer (Eucharist, 1968); Henri de Lubac (Corpus Mysticum, 2006).
 This alternative to the standard position claims to go back to an earlier, pre-Reformation, understanding of the eucharistic symbol.
 It has been arrived at independently by progressively-orientated theologians from across the denominational spectrum (Anglican, Roman Catholic, Orthodox).

-I foresee major benefits from the multi-disciplinary proposed.
-For a start, explanations of the nature and function of religious symbol in other religions lend weighty non-theological support to the explanations of our theologians.
-But Christian apologetic has also much to gain from the more open approach recommended here.
-There is a real danger, given the obscurity of religious ritual to the contemporary mind, that purely theological explanations, where they refer uniquely to the Christian case, will be dismissed as self-serving ‘mumbo-jumbo’.
-At best, they inevitably sound arcane.
-So by enlarging the focus of our enquiry to include religious symbolism throughout human culture as studied by anthropology and the human sciences we draw attention to a near-universal human phenomenon that is harder to dismiss out of hand.
-We also issue an implicit challenge to the hegemonism of that weirdly non-symbolic world which we know as secular modernity.
+Moreover, where the issue of symbolism is concerned, a characterization of Christian faith through a comparative treatment of its rituals and practices sits well with the apologetic goals of my overall project.
+Frankly, the whole matter of religious ritual is opaque to the contemporary mind.
+Hence, purely theological explanations of symbolism, which refer uniquely to the Christian case, risk being dismissed by our interlocutors as self-serving ‘mumbo-jumbo’.
+At best, they seem arcane.
+By enlarging the focus of our enquiry to include religious symbolism across cultures we draw attention to a near-universal human phenomenon that is harder to dismiss out of hand.
+We also challenge the hegemonism of that weirdly non-symbolic world that is secular modernity.

 Religious symbol vs. metaphor